tomazas/ledcube8x8x8/README.md

-# ledcube8x8x8
+# ledcube
-8X8X8 3D LED Cube source code
+Source code for the generic 8x8x8 3D LED Cube found on eBay